 Randy Stamm provides leadership and direction for web-based distance education efforts at Idaho State University (ISU).
 Since 1997, he has supported faculty with graphic design, instructional design, and web-based technology.
 He received an Ed.D. in Educational Leadership - Higher Education Administration, M.Ed. in Instructional Technology, a B.A. in Mass Communication, and A.A.S. in Graphic Design/Commercial Art.

-Daphne ChingYu Tseng as an Instructional Technologist is responsible for supporting faculty to create and develop online courses.
-She assists faculty with Moodle setup and instructional design technology methods.
-She enjoys learning about new technology and exploring the unlimited possibility for online teaching and learning environment.
-Daphne holds M.L.I.S and M.S. from Emporia State University, and currently she is working on her dissertation for Learning Technology field.
-Her research interests include: learning theories, enhancing the experience and quality of online learning environment, workplace training and instructional technologies.
+Daphne ChingYu Tseng is an Instructional Technologist responsible for supporting faculty with online course design and development.
+She assists faculty with Moodle course tools and instructional design.
+She enjoys learning about new technologies and exploring the unlimited possibilities in online teaching and learning.
+Daphne holds M.L.I.S and M.S. from Emporia State University, and currently, she is working on her dissertation in Learning Technology.
+Her research interests include: learning theories, enhancing the experience and quality of online learning environment, workplace training, and instructional technologies.

 Pocatello, ID 83209-8064

 Fall/Spring Hours: Monday - Friday, 8 a.m. to 5 p.m.

 Extended Hours (Limited Support): Monday - Thursday 5 p.m. to 7:30 p.m.